lukapeharda/lukapeharda.github.io/README.md

 ## Build your site
 Use `npm run build` to build your site for production.

+## Deploy to Github
+Run `npm deploy` and it will run `gatsby build && gh-pages -d public -b master`.

 [1]: https://www.gatsbyjs.org/
 [2]: https://github.com/oddstronaut/gatsby-starter-tailwind
 [3]: https://tailwindcss.com